 Gone are the days of jumping in feet first and hoping for the best outcome: planning is the most important part of developing a marketing campaign.
-Let’s be honest, as business owners, we have full control over whether or not our marketing campaigns succeed or fail.
+Let’s be honest.
+As business owners, we have full control over whether or not our marketing campaigns succeed or fail.

-After all, the cliche is true, failing to plan is planning to fail.
+After all, the cliche is true.
+Failing to plan is planning to fail.

 So what exactly are marketing objectives?
 In short, marketing objectives are specific goals relating to the marketing activities and performance of a business.
 How do you identify marketing objectives?
 Define the specific problem or pain point you want to address within your company.
 Think about it.
 Are you launching a new product?
 Looking to increase sales?
-How about building and maintain brand awareness?
+How about building and maintaining brand awareness?
 Start by determining the issue you want to attack within your business, then thoroughly define your goal and get SMART!
 Don't worry, we are going to break each of these down.